-That might have been fine if I was developing a web app for internal business at a small company (build for the problems you know you have now, rather than problems you might have), but I'm running OnlineOrNot as a bootstrapped business that keeps growing.
+That might have been fine if I was developing an internal uptime checker at a small company (assuming you build for the problems you know you have now, rather than problems you might have), but I'm running OnlineOrNot as a growing bootstrapped business.

 Shortly after thinking to myself "this is fine", I found myself needing to check up to 100 URLs at a time, every minute.
-Each time the jobs would finish, all 100 Checker Lambda functions would try to write to the database at (more or less) the same time, and my frontend would be unable to open new database connections.
+Each time the jobs would finish, all 100 Checker Lambda functions would try to write to the database at (more or less) the same time, my database would refuse to open any more connections, including from my frontend!

 To buy myself time, I scaled up the database a few tiers (the more memory your RDS Postgres instance has, the more simultaneous connections it can receive), and went looking for ways to fix the issue.